A Guide to Cheese Knife Sets and Happiness through the Charcuterie Method

 The world needs more travel-size cheese knife sets.

 Don’t let yourself be held back by the tyranny of household cheese knives.
 Cheese belongs everywhere.
 It belongs in your car and in your office.
 It belongs in the oil-stained, grime-encrusted stools in your garage, or the cold hard ground of your campsite, in the wilderness where no one will judge you for taking slices of pepper jack and wrapping them around regular Cheez-its because even though you like Cheez-its and you like pepper jack, somehow the official pepper jack-flavored Cheez-its just don’t really do it for you.
-We are humans and we were meant to eat cheeses wherever the hell we want.
-This travel set is the chisel that will break your chains.

 Now go.
 Take this set outside and make the world your cheese table.